1983–84 South Pacific cyclone season

 The 1983–84 South Pacific tropical cyclone season was a slightly below-average season.
+It featured a total of 7 tropical depressions, all of which strengthened to become tropical cyclones, though only one storm became a severe tropical cyclone.

 Seasonal summary

 During November and December, no significant tropical cyclones developed in or moved into the South Pacific basin.

 Systems

 Tropical Cyclone Atu

 Tropical Cyclone Atu existed from December 27 to December 30.

 Severe Tropical Cyclone Beti

 During 30 January, a shallow tropical low developed over the south-eastern Coral Sea.
 Over the next couple of days the system gradually developed further as it moved westwards into the South Pacific basin.

 Tropical Cyclone Harvey

 During February 7, Cyclone Harvey moved into the basin from the Australian region as a category 2 tropical cyclone with 10-minute windspeeds of 100 km/h.
 During the next day, Harvey gradually weakened as it moved towards the southeast, before at 1800 UTC the JTWC and TCWC Nadi reported that Harvey had weakened below tropical cyclone intensity.
 The subsequent remnant low continued to move towards the south-southeast before it was last noted by the FMS on February 10, while it was located about 270 km to the east of New Caledonia.